Move to France: Expert Assistance from French Immigration Lawyer

 Schengen or Tourist Visa

-The most famous French visa is the Schengen visa, also known as the French tourist visa.
+The most famous French visa is the Schengen visa, also known as the France tourist visa.
 This short-stay visa permits you to stay in France for a maximum of 30 days.
 With this visa, you can also visit other countries in the Schengen region.

 The Schengen visa is up for application if you want to: